carpentries/docs.carpentries.org/source/instructor_training/trainers.md

-* teach Carpentries Instructor Training workshops,
+* Teach Carpentries Instructor Training workshops,
-* host teaching demonstrations, or
+* Host teaching demonstrations, or
-* vote in Trainer community elections
+* Vote in Trainer community elections

 Trainer Alumni may elect to:

-* continue to receive Topicbox Instructor Training emails & participate in conversations
+* Continue to receive Topicbox Instructor Training emails & participate in conversations
-* remain in the Slack private Trainers channel
+* Remain in the Slack private Trainers channel
-* attend Trainer meetings
+* Attend Trainer meetings

 ## Communication and Collaboration Space